Chapter 18.68

 F. Final copies of the performance guarantee documents.

-G. A title report, covering the property within the final plat area, to identify all interests in the property which have an effect on the title, and to establish that the land proposed for subdivision is free of boundary conflicts (when required by the city council).
+G. A title report, covering the property within the final plat area, to identify all interests in the property which have an effect on the title, and to establish that the land proposed for subdivision is free of boundary conflicts (when required by the town council).

 H. Final copies of all other required documentation, as applicable.